-4.1 Residential parking shall be provided in accordance with the table below:
+4.1 Residential vehicle parking provided in accordance with the table below:

-Parking type Minimum bays Maximum bays Car parkin 1 bedroom dwelling 0.75 per dwelling 1 per dwelling g 2 bedroom dwelling 1 per dwelling 2 per dwelling +3 bedroom dwelling 3 per dwelling 5 per dwelling Visitor bays 1 per 12 dwellings No maximum Bicycl Bicycle bays 1 per 3 dwellings No maximum e parkin g Visitor bicycle bays 1 per 10 dwellings No maximum
+Parking type Minimum bays Maximum bays Car 1 bedroom dwelling 0.75 per dwelling 1 per dwelling parking 2 bedroom dwelling 1 per dwelling 2 per dwelling +3 bedroom dwelling 3 per dwelling 5 per dwelling Visitor bays 1 per 12 dwellings No maximum Bicycle Bicycle bays 1 per 3 dwellings No maximum parking Visitor bicycle bays 1 per 10 dwellings No maximum

-4.2 Non-residential parking shall be provided in accordance with the table below:
+4.2 Non-residential parking provided in accordance with the table below:

-Parking type/land use Minimum bays Car Holiday Accommodation 0.5 per suite parkin Tourist Development 0.1 per suite g Any other land use 1 per 50 square metres of NLA Non-residential visitors 10% of bays required for the land Non-residential visitors use Bicycl Non-residential bicycle bays 1 per 200 square metres of NLA е Non-residential end-of-trip 1 secure locker per bay; parkin facilities 1 male and 1 female shower per 10 g Tacillues bicycle bays
+Parking type/land use Minimum bays Car Holiday Accommodation 0.5 per suite parking Tourist Development 0.1 per suite Any other land use 1 per 50square meters of NLA Non-residential visitors 10% of required bays Bicycle Non-residential bicycle bays 1 per 200 square meters of NLA parking Non-residential end-of-trip facilities 1 secure locker per bay; 1 male and 1 female shower per 10 bicycle bays number of car, motorcycle/scooter or bicycle parking bays where it is demonstrated that the proposed number of bays is sufficient, having regard to:

-- 4.3 A minimum of 0.5 motorcycle/scooter bays for every 10 car bays required by 4.1 and 4.2 above. - 4.4 Any proposed variation to the car parking requirements above shall be determined in accordance with clause 77D of the deemed provisions.
-Notwithstanding subclauses 4.1, 4.2 or 4.3 above, the local government may approve a lesser number of motorcycle/scooter or bicycle parking bays where it is demonstrated that the proposed number of bays is sufficient, having regard to: - (a) different periods of peak demand; and
+4.3 A minimum of 0.5 motorcycle/scooter bays for every 10 car bays required by 4.1 and 4.2 above.

+4.4 Notwithstanding subclauses 4.1, 4.2 or 4.3 above, the local government may approve a lesser

+- (a) different periods of peak demand; and

-- (b) the surrounding highly walkable environment; and - (c) the availability of public transport. - 4.5 All vehicle parking shall be designed, located, designated and made accessible in accordance with the R-Codes. - 4.6 A minimum of 10% of the visitor car parking bays required by 4.1 and 4.2, rounded up to the next whole number, or 6 bays, whichever is the greater number, shall be provided with the capacity to charge electric cars.
+- (b) the surrounding highly walkable environment; and

+- (c) the availability of public transport.

+4.5 All vehicle parking shall be designed, located, designated and made accessible in accordance with the R-Codes.

+4.6 A minimum of 10% of the visitor car parking bays required by 4.1 and 4.2, rounded up to the next whole number, or 6 bays, whichever is the greater number, shall be provided with the capacity to charge electric cars.
 Of those bays required to be provided with capacity to charge electric cars, a minimum of 50% of the electric charging load must be accommodated within the developments maximum demand and electricity supply infrastructure.
 Remaining bays may be load managed by an intelligent load monitoring system.